General GRAD 701 Course Information

 - Section 006: English Department Discussion Leader GIAs only (if offered)

-Graduate Teaching and Instructional Assistants must participate in GTA/GIA Orientations prior to assuming their instructional responsibilities.
-The university-wide GTA/GIA Orientation workshops are separate from Grad 701.
+Graduate Teaching and Instructional Assistants must participate in GTA/IA Orientation prior to assuming their instructional responsibilities.
+The university-wide GTA/IA Orientation workshops are separate from Grad 701.